-A cash flow statement has not been presented.
-In the opinion of the Finance Committee, the information provided within the Statement of Financial Activities as set out on page 8 provides adequate details of movements in cash flow for the period.
+A Statement of Cash Flows has been presented for the current year only.
+In the opinion of the Finance Committee, the comparative information provided within the Statement of Financial Activities as set out on page 8 provides adequate details of movements in cash flow for the prior period.